juniorgasparotto/SysCommand/readme.md

 Return methods can also be used as output
 ```

-_Inputs com as 2 sobrecargas do método MyAction:_
+_Inputs with 2 method overloads: MyAction_

 ```
 cmd> my-action -p value